Fresh corn in the dead of winter is a refreshing treat.

 When canning it is important to use the proper equipment.
 You can use Mason jars or old mayonnaise jars to store the food in either pint or quart sizes.

-Be sure to wash and sanitize these jars before using.
+Be sure to wash and sanitize these jars before you can corn.

 You can achieve proper washing and sanitizing by either placing the jars in the dishwasher on the sanitizing option or washing them by hand and then placing the jars in boiling water.